The Private Wealth & Private Client Review: Mexico

 As for the tax effects that derive from a succession, these can generally be divided between those applicable to the estate before it is divided and awarded to the corresponding heirs, and those applicable for the acquisition of the assets.

 Currently, there is no applicable inheritance tax in Mexico.
-For income tax purposes, any transmission of assets made via a succession is exempt so long as the acquisition is reported in the annual tax return corresponding to the year when the assets are adjudicated to the heir.
+For income tax purposes, any transmission of assets made via a succession is exempt so long as the acquisition is reported in the annual tax return corresponding to the year the assets are adjudicated to the heir.
 Life insurance payments are tax free if the insurance company is a Mexican insurer.
-There is a carry-over basis where the heir will also 'inherit' the tax basis of the transferor (normally the cost of acquisition).
-On August 2018, a congressman submitted to the Mexican Congress a bill that proposed to modify the Mexican Income Tax Law to limit the inherence tax exemption.
-The bill aimed to tax inheritance, legacies and gifts when they exceed 10 million pesos.5 Although the bill was not even subject to discussion in the Mexican House of Representatives and ultimately this proposal was discarded, it led to huge discussions over the need, pros and cons of a new tax reform that targets the transfer of wealth.
+There is a carry-over basis whereby the heir will also 'inherit' the tax basis of the transferor (normally the cost of acquisition).
+On August 2018, a congressman submitted to the Congress a bill that proposed modifying the Mexican Income Tax Law to limit the inherence tax exemption.
+The bill aimed to tax inheritance, legacies and gifts when they exceed 10 million pesos.9 Although the bill was not even subject to discussion in the House of Representatives and ultimately this proposal was discarded, it led to huge discussions over the need, pros and cons of a new tax reform that targets the transfer of wealth.

 There are several factors that could facilitate the implementation, in the short term, of a tax on inheritances.
-Recently, the OECD recommended that Mexico adopt a tax on inheritances.6 The recommendations of this organisation have always been significant in the design and implementation of public policies in Mexico, being that, in many instances, Mexico has been a pioneer in the implementation of such policies.
+Recently, the OECD recommended that Mexico adopt a tax on inheritance.10 The recommendations of this organisation have always been significant in the design and implementation of public policies in Mexico given that, in many instances, Mexico has been a pioneer in the implementation of such policies.

-The acquisition via a succession of real estate is taxed at a local tax rate that ranges from 2 per cent to 6 per cent, and the basis for the tax is usually considered to be the appraisal value of the asset to be transferred.
+The acquisition via succession of real estate is taxed at a local tax rate that ranges from 2 to 6 per cent, and the basis for the tax is usually considered to be the appraisal value of the asset to be transferred.